andrejfox/DMailer/Readme.md

 ![Credentials](./pictures/image12.png)

 As you can see, we currently do not have any OAuth 2.0 Client ID.
-So we'll go ahead and create one by clicking on Create Credentials.
+So, we'll go ahead and create one by clicking on Create Credentials.
 And consequently, select OAuth client ID in the dropdown.
 ![Create credentials](./pictures/image13.png)